vildocompany/vildocompany.github.io/_pages/data analysis.md

 # Finding User Characteristics
 ---
-With the information attained from analysing Churn-Tenure data, the users can be split into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.
+With the information attained from analysing Churn-Tenure data, the users can be split into 2 segments:
+- Churn Users: users that are churn and on their 0-2 day;
+- Retained Users: users that stays for longer.
 Going forward **‘Segment’** will refer to this segmentation and used as a base to analyse user characteristics.

 ## **Correlation**
 To help with determining which feature to analyse, using correlation heatmap could help in checking each feature's correlation with target. ince the data's features are a mix of numerical and categorical value, there is a need to separate both types to their own dataframe and calculate their correlation separately.
 Uing Pearson’s Correlation for numerical data; Chi-Squared method for categorical data.